MicrosoftDocs/Dynamics-365-Operations.da-dk/articles/fin-ops-core/dev-itpro/get-started/removed-deprecated-features-platform-updates.md

 | **Installationsindstilling**              | Alt |
 | **Status**                         | Forældet.
 Planlagt dato for fjernelse er april 2023. |

-## <a name="platform-updates-for-version-10021-of-finance-and-operations-apps"></a>Platformsopdateringer til version 10.0.21 af Finance and Operations-apps
+## <a name="platform-updates-for-version-10021-of-finance-and-operations-apps"></a>Platformsopdateringer til version 10.0.21 af programmer til finans og drift

 ### <a name="skype-for-business-online-support"></a>Skype for Business Online-understøttelse